kalviumcommunity/k-fswd/README.md

 ## 📝 Steps

-1. **Initialize React Project**: Begin by creating a new React project using Create React App.
-This will be the foundation for your lab exercise.

-2. **Create a Component for Data Fetching**: Develop a new React component, let's name it `DataDisplay`.
+1. **Create a Component for Data Fetching**: Develop a new React component, let's name it `DataDisplay`.
 Decide if it will be a functional component using hooks or a class-based component.

-3. **Select an API for Data Retrieval**: Pick a straightforward API for this exercise.
-This could be a free API like JSONPlaceholder or any other that provides test data without requiring authentication.
+2. **Select an API for Data Retrieval**: Please navigate to the settings icon located in the navigation sidebar.
+Within the settings, you will find a URL indicating where the server is currently running.
+The `URL` should end with `.codedamn.app`.

 4. **Implement API Data Fetching**: In your `DataDisplay` component, write a function to fetch data from the selected API.
 Use the `useEffect` hook for functional components.